turingschool/curriculum-site/module2/projects/hang-in-there/index.md

 ---
-title: Hang In There - Pair
+title: Hang In There - Solo
 ---

 ## Learning Goals